getnikola/plugins/v7/errorpages/README.md

 To use this, you need a template `XXX.tmpl` for every [HTTP status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) `XXX`.
 The plugin provides simple templates `404.tmpl` both for Mako and Jinja, but you can easily adjust them to your needs.
 These default templates assume that the strings `'Page not found'` and `'The page you are trying to access does not exist.
 Please use your browser\'s "back" button to return to the previous page.'` are translated.
 If your blog uses another language than English, you need to translate these strings yourself and provide the translations in your theme's `messages_XX.py` files.
 Or (for simple one-language blogs) simply adjust the strings in `XXX.tmpl`.

-To tell the plugin which error pages to create, add `CREATE_ERROR_PAGES` to your `conf.py`.
+To tell the plugin which error pages to create, add `CREATE_HTTP_ERROR_PAGES` to your `conf.py`.
 This must be a list of error codes, like
 ~~~
 # Create 404 error page
 CREATE_HTTP_ERROR_PAGES = [404]